11 Things Your Partner Says That May Mean They Still Care About Their Ex

 4. They're Sad When Their Ex Moves On

 It can be tough to hear that an ex has moved on, gotten married, etc. — even when you're 100 percent over the relationship and happily with someone else.
-So don't jump to conclusions if your partner seems bummed out when they mention their ex, or they find out they've officially moved on.
+So don't jump to conclusions if your partner seems bummed out when they mention their ex, or if they find out the ex has officially moved on.

-There may be a few ways to tell, though, if they're reacting that way because they're still hung up on their ex.
-"See how they react to [the news]," Ricciardi says.
+There may be a few ways to tell, though, if they're reacting that way due to lingering feelings.
+To find out, "see how they react to [the news]," Ricciardi says.
 "Do they not care at all or is there some anger or jealousy?"
-If they seem angry or jealous, you may have your answer.
+Depending on what they say, you may be able to get a better idea.
+And it also may be time to talk about why your partner hasn't been able to move on.

 5. They Say They're Nervous To Run Into An Ex

-Does your partner get nervous when their ex is in town, or when they know you might bump into them at a party?
-This is completely natural, especially if their breakup wasn't the smoothest.
+Does your partner get nervous when their ex is in town, or when they know they might bump into them at a party?
+This is completely natural, especially if their breakup wasn't the smoothest, or if it happened fairly recently.

-Depending on what they say, though, it's possible it's more than just nerves.
-"It’s a sign your partner is still attached to their ex if they’re still vulnerable to them," Ricciardi says.
-"The ex can still get their emotions flowing.
-It’s not hard to tell — just see how your partner reacts when their ex comes into the room.
+Depending on how nervous they get, though, it may be a sign of something more.
+As Ricciardi says, "Just see how your partner reacts when their ex comes into the room.
 Watch their body language and see if they get flustered."

 6. They Compare You To Their Ex

 If your partner compares you to their ex, it may be a sign they're still too attached — but not necessarily in a romantic way.
-When someone expects their new relationship to be exactly like they're old one, it's more likely they just have some baggage they need to work through.
+It could simply mean they're attached through old baggage, possibly because the relationship wasn't healthy.

 You might notice this happens more often during an argument or disagreement, when "something happens in the relationship that triggers your partner or brings back ... negative memories of the past relationship," Dr. Evans says.